November 26: Today in Royal History

 Full name: Maud Charlotte Mary

 In 1896, Maud married her first cousin Prince Carl of Denmark, the son of Maud’s maternal uncle King Frederik VIII of Denmark.
 Maud and Carl had one child, Prince Alexander of Denmark, later King Olav V of Norway.
-In 1905, upon the dissolution of the union between Sweden and Norway, the Norwegian government began searching for candidates to become King of Norway.
-Because of his descent from prior Norwegian monarchs, as well as his wife’s British connections, Carl was the overwhelming favorite.
+In 1905, the Norwegian government began searching for candidates to become King of Norway after the dissolution of the union between Sweden and Norway.
+Because of his descent from prior Norwegian monarchs, and his wife’s British connections, Carl was the overwhelming favorite.
 In 1905, Carl officially became King of Norway.
-He took the name Haakon VII and his son two-year-old son was renamed Olav and became Crown Prince of Norway.
+He took the name Haakon VII and his two-year-old son was renamed Olav and became Crown Prince of Norway.
 Maud never gave up her love for her native country and visited often.
-However, she did fulfill her duties as Queen of Norway.
+However, she fulfilled her duties as Queen of Norway.

 Unofficial Royalty: Maud of Wales, Queen of Norway